gitpan/Dancer-Plugin-Paginate/README.md

 # SYNOPSIS

 To use, simply add the "paginate" keyword to any route that should support HTTP Range headers.
+The HTTP Request will be processed and Dancer session variables will be populated with the items being requested.

     use Dancer::Plugin::Paginate;

-    get '/secret' => paginate sub { ... }
+    get '/data' => paginate sub { ... }
     ...

 # Configuration Options